nabla/sample-app/README.md

 - Then, you just need to run a http static server.
   For instance, if Node.js is installed on your machine, you can run `npx http-server .` and open http://127.0.0.1:8080/

-You'll find more information about Nabla APIs on our [documentation](https://docs.nabla.com)
+To find more information about the Nabla API, check out our [documentation](https://docs.nabla.com).